cglouch/snakefish/README.md

 I used [pytest](https://docs.pytest.org/en/latest/) for my testing framework.
 It's a pretty nice python testing tool that eliminates a lot of the boilerplate associated with unittest or other strategies.
 I have some tests in basic.py just for verifying the basic functionality of my bitboard code, and a couple tests in perft.py for the move generation code.
 (Unfortunately most perft tests will fail until I implement castling / en-passant).

+## Further improvements

+My engine is rather primitive at the moment, and could be optimized in a variety of ways.
+Some potential improvements:

+* Alpha-beta pruning - This technique improves on the search algorithm by pruning moves that are guaranteed not to affect the negamax score.
+For instance,

+Perhaps in the future I'll implement some of these.

 ## Resources